zhiweil/blog-aws/pages/python/python-function.md

 ## return
 * The keyword "return" is used to return value from function.
 * If a function does not return anything, you'll get "None" as return value.
+* it is allowed to return multiple values, python will interpret these values as a tuple automatically.